 In August 2016, Stryker issued a voluntary recall on more than 42,500 of its Stryker LFIT V40 femoral heads - the part of the hip implant that attaches to the thigh bone.
 According to the FDA medical device recall database, the company received multiple complaints from patients who were injured after the taper lock on the femur head failed.
 At least 635 lawsuits have been filed in federal court due to problems with the Stryker LFIT V40.

 The Stryker LFIT V40 femoral head is made for use with Stryker Accolade TMZF Titanium hip stems.
 Some have argued that this arrangement could be as costly as the Stryker Rejuvenate and ABG II Hip Implant settlement that required it to shell out nearly $1.5 billion.
-If you or a loved one received a Stryker LFIT V40 femoral head, get a free case review to see if you may be eligible to file a lawsuit.
+If you or a loved one received a Stryker LFIT V40 femoral head you may be eligible to file a lawsuit.

 Hip Replacement Settlements